- Instructions for Form 5713 - Introductory Material

 Enter the identifying number of the person receiving the request or having the agreement.

 Columns (3) and (4).

-Enter in column (3) the principal business activity code number (see the list beginning on page 6) of the person receiving the request or the person who has the agreement.
+Enter in column (3) the principal business activity code number (see Principal Business Activity Codes, later) of the person receiving the request or the person who has the agreement.
 Enter in column (4) a brief description of the principal business activity of that person.

 IC-DISCs are required to enter the product code from Form 1120-IC-DISC, Schedule N, line 1a.

 Columns (6) and (8).

 Enter in column (6) the total number of requests of the same type that were received by the same person in the same country.
 Enter in column (8) the total number of agreements of the same type that were entered into by the same person in the same country.

 Columns (7) and (9).

 Enter in column (7) the code number listed in the following chart that indicates the type of participation or cooperation requested.
 Enter in column (9) the code number listed in the following chart that indicates the type of participation or cooperation agreed to.